GiggleLiu/giggleliu.github.io/_posts/2017-10-01-mselection.md

----
-layout: post
-title: Symmetries of Neural Networks as a Quantum Wave Function Ansatz
+@def title = "Symmetries of Neural Networks as a Quantum Wave Function Ansatz"
----

 ## Momentum Selection
 Translation invariance of wave functions are different from that in Neural networks,